rapsamaniego27/html-webpack/README.md

 Making `#wrapper` as the flex container, `#main` to have a flex 1 and `footer` to shrink.
 If you want to make some edits, you may find this in `4-layout/default-structure.scss`.

+# :floppy_disk: DIST Files
+The **dist** folder contains all the precompiled assets handled by webpack after running the `npm run watch` command.
+If you want to make changes in your directory and compilation settings.
+You go to `webpack.mix.js`.

+## :package: app.js
+Compiles all the javacsript files here.
+## :package: style.min.css
+Compiles all the scss files here.

+# :lipstick: SCSS Files

 ## :package: Vendor Folder

 ### :small_blue_diamond: **reset.scss**